Save on Gifts for Gardeners!

 Soil: Tolerates a variety of soil types, but its number one requirement is for excellent drainage; sandy soils are ideal, clay soils less so.

-However, if you have a workable, but not too heavy clay like I do, you can grow lavender, provided that you amend your soil with plenty of organic matter and sharp sand, or plant into a raised bed for improved drainage.
+However, if you have a workable, but not too heavy clay like I do, you can grow it, provided that you amend your soil with plenty of organic matter and sharp sand, or plant into a raised bed for improved drainage.

 The thing to avoid is planting in heavy clay that gets water-logged in winter - this will kill the plants.